-OSY12D

-Mission suffixes:

-- \O = Observation Flights (Priority)

-- \D = Demonstration Flights (Priority)

-- \T = Transit Flights (Nonpriority).
+OSY12D Mission suffixes: \O = Observation Flights (Priority) \D = Demonstration Flights (Priority) \T = Transit Flights (Nonpriority).

-- 1 Observation/Demonstration flights are conducted under rigid guidelines outlined in the Treaty of Open Skies that govern sensor usage, maximum flight distances, altitudes and priorities. - [2] Transit flights are for the sole purpose of moving an OPEN SKIES aircraft from airport to airport in preparation for an actual OPEN SKIES "O" or "D" mission. - b.
+1 Observation/Demonstration flights are conducted under rigid guidelines outlined in the Treaty of Open Skies that govern sensor usage, maximum flight distances, altitudes and priorities.

+[2] Transit flights are for the sole purpose of moving an OPEN SKIES aircraft from airport to airport in preparation for an actual OPEN SKIES "O" or "D" mission.

+b.
 Provide priority and special handling to expedite the movement of an OPEN SKIES observation or demonstration flight.

-- FAAO 7110.65, OPERATIONAL PRIORITY, Para 2-1-4(n).
-FAAO 7210.3, OPEN SKIES TREATY AIRCRAFT, Para 6-3-7.
-TREATY ON OPEN SKIES, TREATY DOCUMENT, 102-37. - c.
-OPEN SKIES aircraft, while maintaining compliance with ATC procedures, shall have priority over activities in Special Use Airspace and shall be allowed to transit such airspace as filed after appropriate and timely coordination has been accomplished between the using agency and controlling agency.
+FAAO 7110.65, OPERATIONAL PRIORITY, Para 2-1-4(n).
+FAAO 7210.3, OPEN SKIES TREATY AIRCRAFT, Para 5-3-7.
+TREATY ON OPEN SKIES, TREATY DOCUMENT, 102-37.

+c.
+OPEN SKIES aircraft, while maintaining compliance with ATC procedures, shall have priority over activities in Special Use Airspace (SUA) and shall be allowed to transit such airspace as filed after appropriate and timely coordination has been accomplished between the using agency and controlling agency.

+1. OPEN SKIES Treaty flights transiting SUA will be handled in the following manner:

-- 1. The controlling agency shall advise the using/scheduling agency when the Open Skies aircraft is fifteen (15) minutes from the SUA boundary to allow the using agency time to cease activity. - 2.
-If the using agency has not confirmed that all operations in the SUA have ceased, the Open Skies aircraft shall not be permitted access to the SUA.
+(a) The ATC facility controlling the OPEN SKIES flight shall advise the using/scheduling agency or appropriate ATC facility when the OPEN SKIES aircraft is fifteen (15) minutes from the SUA boundary, and

+(1) For SUA that has an ATC facility providing services to the area, provide standard separation.
+If the ATC facility is unable to provide standard separation from the activities in the SUA, the using agency must confirm that all operations in the SUA have ceased.

-The Department of Defense policy is to return all Special Use Airspace (SUA) to the appropriate controlling agency for the Open Skies flight.
-The flight cannot enter SUA until the using/scheduling agency has released the area and has confirmed that all operations in the airspace have ceased.
+(2) For SUA not associated with an ATC facility, the using/scheduling agency must return the SUA to the controlling agency and confirm that all operations in the SUA have ceased.

+(b) If the controlling facility/using agency is unable to confirm that all conflicting activities in the SUA have ceased, the OPEN SKIES aircraft shall not be permitted access to the SUA.

-- 3. Return SUA to the using agency, if appropriate, within fifteen (15) minutes after the Open Skies aircraft clears the SUA. - d.
-Clear the aircraft according to the filed flight plan. - 1.
-Do not ask the pilot to deviate from the planned action or route of flight except to preclude an emergency situation or other higher priority aircraft. - 2.
-Do not impose air traffic control delays except to preclude emergency situations or other higher priority aircraft.
+2. Return SUA to the using agency, if appropriate, within fifteen (15) minutes after the OPEN SKIES aircraft clears the SUA.

+d.
+Clear the aircraft according to the filed flight plan.

+1. Do not ask the pilot to deviate from the planned action or route of flight except to preclude an emergency situation or other higher priority aircraft.

+2. Do not impose air traffic control delays except to preclude emergency situations or other higher priority aircraft.